Loyola renews its Phi Sigma Tau honors society

 The nearly seventy honor societies which make up the Association of College Honor Societies (ACHS) are as divergent as knowledge itself.
 From forestry to physics, from highly specialized to general areas, these member organizations exist for one basic purpose — to further scholarship and achievement in the academic areas of their members, thereby providing a forum where interested and competent students may communicate and exchange ideas with faculty and students of similar interest on their own campus and throughout the world.

-Dr. Patrick Leland is the faculty advisor to Loyola's branch of PST.
+Dr. Everett Fulmer is the faculty advisor to Loyola's branch of PST.